jeffvance/rhs-hadoop-install/README.txt

      configuration supported for RHS) then each pair of lines in hosts represents replica pairs.
 For example, the first 2 lines in hosts are replica pairs, as are the next two lines, etc.
-  2) If the --mgmt-node option is not specified then the default management node is the *first* hostname listed in the "hosts" file.
+  2) If the --mgmt-node option is not specified then the default Ambari server "management" node is the *first* hostname listed in the "hosts" file.
 In this case the first node in the hosts file is both a storge node and the management node.

   Red Hat Network Registering (RHN): install.sh will automatically register each node in the "hosts" file with the